All Products

 Usage notes

-• To create a bucket, you must have the oss:PutBucket permission.
+• Creating a bucket requires the oss:PutBucket permission.
 For more information, see Attach a custom policy to a RAM user.

-• For ossutil 1.6.16 and later, you can directly use ossutil as the binary name in the command line.
-You do not need to update the binary name based on the operating system.
-For ossutil earlier than 1.6.16, you need to update the binary name based on the operating system.
+• For ossutil 1.6.16 and later, use ossutil as the binary name on all operating systems.
+For earlier versions, update the binary name based on your operating system.
 For more information, see ossutil command reference.

 Create a bucket by specifying options in the command